Marine Cargo Insurance compensates

 insurance provides protection to your goods from the moment they

-leave the warehouse at the point of origin to the point they arrive
+leave the warehouse at the point of origin to the point they

 at your door.